robertorosero/pyhtonmig/Doc/library/logging.rst

    Logger-level filtering is applied using :meth:`~Logger.filter`.

-.. method:: Logger.makeRecord(name, lvl, fn, lno, msg, args, exc_info, func=None, extra=None)
+.. method:: Logger.makeRecord(name, lvl, fn, lno, msg, args, exc_info, func=None, extra=None, sinfo=None)

    This is a factory method which can be overridden in subclasses to create specialized :class:`LogRecord` instances.

+.. method:: Logger.hasHandlers()

+   Checks to see if this logger has any handlers configured.
+This is done by looking for handlers in this logger and its parents in the logger hierarchy.
+   Returns True if a handler was found, else False.
+The method stops searching up the hierarchy whenever a logger with the "propagate" attribute set to False is found - that will be the last logger which is checked for the existence of handlers.

+   .. versionadded:: 3.2

 .. _minimal-example: